SAEON/somisana/models/algoa-bay-forecast/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# Local development

+TODO

 # Deployment

 ## Server requirements

 Setup a VM with at least 8GB of memory and 8 CPUS

 ## Server configuration

 Install Docker Engine and any number of self-hosted GitHub actions runners.
-Each runner should be installed as it's own limited permissions user, and each runner-user should be added to the `runners` group (note that the `runners` group ***MUST*** be created with an id of `1999` so that non-root users in a Docker container context can read/write directories on the host mounted at runtime).
+Each runner should be installed as it's own limited permissions user, and each runner-user should be added to the `runners` group (note that the `runners` group **_MUST_** be created with an id of `1999` so that non-root users in a Docker container context can read/write directories on the host mounted at runtime).
 Users in containers need to map to existing users on the host - I think this is via the user/group id, but stand to be corrected.

 ```sh
 # Create the runners group if it does not already exist